JJay405/cse15l-lab-reports/Lab3/Lab3Report.md

 ![Image](5-1.PNG)
 ![Image](5-2.PNG)

-The "find -name" command is useful when you want to search for files based on specific names.
+The `find -name` command is useful when you want to search for files based on specific names.
 It will print the result of the file locations.

 -type:
 ```